kynex7510/3dbrew/content/GSP_Shared_Memory.md

 This command sets the [Command List registers](GPU/External_Registers#command_list "wikilink"), and optionally updates gas additive blend results after command processing has ended.

 No error checking is performed on the parameters.
 Address and size should be both aligned to 8 bytes, and the address should be in linear, QTM or VRAM memory, otherwise PA 0 is used.
-When flushing is enabled, svcFlushProcessDataCache is used to flush the buffer.
+When flushing is enabled, [svcFlushProcessDataCache](SVC "wikilink") is used to flush the buffer on the process that has acquired rendering rights.

+Any process must have acquired rendering rights, otherwise the command does nothing.

 ### Trigger Memory Fill